Treebeard

-Treebeard's deep booming voice with his "hrum, hroom" mannerism is said by Tolkien's biographer, Humphrey Carpenter, to be based on that of Tolkien's friend and fellow-Inkling at Oxford, C. S. Lewis.

 Fangorn's forest

 The Forest of Fangorn was at the south-eastern end of the Misty Mountains near the Gap of Rohan.
 The mountains formed the western border of Fangorn.
 At the end of the mountain range stood Saruman's stronghold of Isengard near the southwestern corner of the forest.
 To the east and south of Fangorn was the land of Rohan, and Lothlórien lay to the north and slightly east.
 Fangorn Forest stretched for many miles and held many paths.

 Two significant rivers ran through the forest.
 To the north the Limlight flowed from the woods and then formed the northern border of Rohan.
 The river then merged into the larger Anduin.
 In the south, the Entwash spread deep into the forest arriving from Methedras, a mountainous region located near the Misty Mountains.
 The river then flowed through Rohan to the great river, the Anduin.
 The valley of Derndingle was to the south-west.
 There was a path where the Entwash passed into a region called Wellinghall with one of Treebeard's homes.

 Fangorn Forest was said to be humid, and trunks and branches of many kinds of tree grew thick, allowing little light to penetrate.
-Huorns also lived deep within in the forest, like Ents but more discreet.
+Huorns also lived deep within the forest, like Ents but more discreet.
 The Ents and Huorns drank from the river Entwash, and from it the Ents brewed their legendary drink, the Ent-draughts.

 Fictional biography

-As told in The Silmarillion, Ents were created in the Elder Days.
-They were created to be the "Shepherds of the Trees" and protect trees from the anticipated destruction that Dwarves would cause.
-Further details are provided in The Lord of the Rings, where Treebeard recounts to Merry and Pippin how the Ents were "awakened" and taught to speak by the Elves of that time.
-Treebeard also says that only three Ents remain from the Elder Days: himself, Finglas (Leaflock) and Fladrif (Skinbark).
-He tells the hobbits of the time when he could walk through the woods of Middle-earth for days.
+Ents were created in the Elder Days to be the "Shepherds of the Trees" and protect trees from the anticipated destruction that Dwarves would cause.
+In The Lord of the Rings, Treebeard recounts to the hobbits Merry and Pippin how the Ents were "awakened" and taught to speak by the Elves.
+He says that only three Ents remain from the Elder Days: himself, Leaflock and Skinbark.
+He recalls when he could walk through the woods of Middle-earth for days.
 He sings a song about roaming the woods of Middle-earth, naming regions of Beleriand which were destroyed in the war with Morgoth and now lie "beneath the waves."
-He says there are valleys in Fangorn forest where the Great Darkness, the period of Morgoth's rule before the arising of the Moon and Sun, never lifted and the trees are older than he.
+He says there are valleys in Fangorn forest where the Great Darkness, the period of Morgoth's rule before the arising of the Moon and Sun, never lifted, and the trees are older than he.

 Treebeard is described in some detail: